 Do you prefer concert performances or studio recordings?

 Concert performances, anything live!
 I’ve always felt quite restricted in a recording studio, and one of my wishes for the future would be to do a live performance album.
 I always sing better, and with more emotion, when I have an audience in front of me, and I love the rapport that I can achieve with an audience.

-My favorite track on Encore, because it was unusual for a woman, and a song I chose by accident rather than by plan – was Puccini’s “Nessun Dorma”.
+My favourite track on Encore, because it was unusual for a woman, and a song I chose by accident rather than by plan — was Puccini’s “Nessun Dorma”.
 Then “At Seventeen” comes a close second.
 “Janis Ian, when are you going to write another song like this please?”

 When are you going to do a Greatest Hits album?

 This is another project that I am working on, but the problem is to get these things done along with all my other commitments.
-The idea is to take my favorite song from each album that I have done, and to make a new composite album.
+The idea is to take my favourite song from each album that I have done, and to make a new composite album.